tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_1.md

 | US_07         | There is an option to craft items from the inventory screen.
 If the player has the required resources, they can craft the item and the resources are taken from their inventory | You can implement many ways to show what can be crafted with the resources provided. | NO        |

+\pagebreak
 ### Use cases

-At this stage of the process we had not considered to implement use cases in our developement aproach.
+At this stage of the process we had not considered to implement use cases in our development approach.
 This was due to us not having our game idea confirmed by the customer, as well as not being aware of the process since the lecture material was not release yet.
 Instead we had user stories as shown in the user story section, which is a similar to a less dressed version of the use cases.

+\pagebreak
 ###  Use cases Tests

-As we had no use case there were no test to conduct.
+As we had no use case there were no tests to conduct.

+\pagebreak
 ### Software design Documentation

 At this stage, no thought has been given into the software design and classes as the mining game has not been confirmed by the customer.

+\pagebreak
 ### User interface design

-This is a baisic framwork of how the potential game will look like to the user.
+This is a basic framework of how the potential game will look like to the user.

 | Design implement                                             | Version |
 | ------------------------------------------------------------ | ------- |